 The directors have considered the requirements of the Credit Union Act, 1997 (as amended) and have developed an approach to the calculation of the operational risk reserve.
 Progressive Credit Union Limited uses the basic indicator approach as set out in the operational risk measurements techniques proposed under Basel II capital adequacy rules for banking institutions in calculating the minimum operational risk reserve.
-An additional amount has been included in the operational risk reserve for the Member Personal Current Account Service ("MPCAS") in line with the guidance issued by the Central Bank of Ireland.
-The operational risk reserve of the credit union at the year end was €1,302,335 (2017: €1,095,893).
+In addition, the credit union has included in its operational risk reserve a Member Personal Current Account Service operational risk reserve, in accordance with Section 49(3) of the Credit Union Act 1997, (as amended).
+The operational risk reserve of the credit union at the year end was €1,674,220 (2018: €1,302,335).